 You may hear from the other driver’s insurer right away after an accident.
 The insurer may offer you what looks at first glance like a nice settlement.
 But, once you sign the form and take the check, the insurer can close the case and there may be nothing you can do when you realize that the settlement check does not go very far in covering your medical bills and other losses.
 Having experienced legal guidance helps in negotiating with insurance companies for a fair settlement.

 Get Help From a Nevada Car Accident Lawyer from the Start of Your Claim

-The attorneys at Sam & Ash, LLP can handle your car accident claim from the start and focus on seeking What’s Right for you.
+The attorneys at Sam & Ash Injury Law can handle your car accident claim from the start and focus on seeking What’s Right for you.
 We know Nevada insurance and personal injury law and can make sure all your paperwork is completed accurately and filed on time.
 We’ll investigate to determine who should be held liable for your injuries, and we’ll calculate the full extent and cost of your losses.

 After we present a demand letter to the appropriate auto insurers, we’ll meet their response aggressively and seek to negotiate a proper settlement for you.
 If necessary, we will be prepared to go to court and convince a jury of the full compensation you are due.

-At Sam & Ash, LLP, you’ll be treated like a person who has been wrongly injured, not a case number.
+At Sam & Ash Injury Law, you’ll be treated like a person who has been wrongly injured, not a case number.
 We believe that attorneys who care about their clients get better results in the long run.
 We’ve recovered more than $400 million for accident victims in Nevada and California.
-Let the accident lawyers at Sam & Ash, LLP put their experience and knowledge to work for you.
+Let the accident lawyers at Sam & Ash Injury Law put their experience and knowledge to work for you.
 The sooner we hear from you, the sooner we can begin to make things right.
 Contact us now.